All Episodes

 They are not your friends.

-Liberals, the people attacking President Trump, you've heard it now with Maxime Waters wanting to impeach him.
+You've heard it now with Maxime Waters wanting to impeach him.

 You've heard Nancy Pelosi.

-You've heard Chuck Schumer, Chuck Schumer, there's nobody that Donald Trump could have picked for the Supreme Court that Chuck Schumer is ever going to side with and approve.
+Chuck Schumer, there's nobody that Donald Trump could have picked for the Supreme Court that Chuck Schumer is ever going to side with and approve.

 And he's going to rally his troops as minority leader because they feel that they need to cater to this loud, small voice of people and radical leftists that think that their country has been taken over.

-Jorge, uh, I have no idea what's different between the time that Trump has become president and Obama being president, except you are a radical leftist, not a newsman, but an opinion host, and you don't like the immigration policies that happen to be and always have been the law of the land.
+Jorge, I have no idea what's different between the time that Trump has become president and Obama being president, except you are a radical leftist, not a newsman, but an opinion host, and you don't like the immigration policies that happen to be and always have been the law of the land.

 So what we see going on here is nothing but a flagrant double standard.